FOUNDATION-AI-BASED/ip-info/README.md

 # IP Info - Self-Hosted IP Information Service

+**Disclaimer:** This project is intended for self-hosted, internal use only and is not designed for exposure to the public internet without additional security measures.
+It does not include built-in protections against abuse or mass scanning.
+Users are responsible for implementing appropriate security controls if deploying in an accessible environment and are urged to use this tool ethically and responsibly.

 Welcome to IP Info, a powerful and self-hosted solution for retrieving comprehensive IP address information.
 This project provides a Docker-based alternative to services like ipinfo.io, giving you full control over your IP data and infrastructure.
 ## Table of Contents

 - [Features](#features)